forestryio/forestry.io/hugo/content/docs/git-sync/index.md

 ![](/uploads/2018/01/44.png)

 You'll be prompted to choose "[Public Repos](https://help.github.com/articles/making-a-private-repository-public/)" or "[Private Repos](https://help.github.com/articles/making-a-public-repository-private/)".
-Choose the option the applies to your repository.
+Choose the option that applies to your repository.

 ![](/uploads/2018/01/1.png)